cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 pointing to the return address for `run_child()`, from its perspective, whatever is at that memory is semantically meaningless.

-This happens because, while `vfork` shares the address space, it importantly _does not_ share registers between the child and parent.
-This means that, importantly, the paused parent's stack pointer and frame pointer registers are still independent.
-This is also how the parent can resume at `vfork`, instead of trying to resume from what the child has already done.
+This happens because even though `vfork` shares the address space, it _does not_ share registers between the child and parent.
+Importantly, this means that the parent's stack pointer and frame pointer registers are still independent from those of the child.
+This also includes the instruction pointer register (which stores the next instruction to execute), and this is how the parent wakes up at `vfork` instead of trying to continue from what the child has already done.

-From the parent's perspective, while there might be some more stuff on the stack, it doesn't care: from its perspective what's contained in those addresses are just garbage and can be ignored or overwritten at will, and as such things just continue about their merry way.
+While there might be some more stuff on the stack, the parent doesn't care: from its perspective what's contained in those addresses are just garbage and can be ignored or overwritten at will, and as such things just continue about their merry way.

 All in all, despite standards ire, the whole thing is relatively safe.